WillHWThompson/website.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-   left all frame peices assembled and ready for varnish. middle: closeup of the faceplate, right: varnished pieces.
+   left all frame pieces assembled and ready for varnish. middle: closeup of the faceplate, right: varnished pieces.
 </div>

+I then fitted the pieces together and wood glued the frame together to let it dry.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">